jsgounot/MAGBinning/README.md

 ### Notes on the computer resources

 The pipeline requires several tools, each having variable needs.
 Note that it's nearly impossible to define required computer resources since it highly depends on your input data (biological sample, assembly quality and sequencing depth).
 I record here tools that might be a bottleneck.
-Overall I recommend using a system with a minimum of 24CPU and at least ~ 100Gb of RAMs (minimum 40Gb).
+Overall I recommend using a system with a minimum of 24CPU and at least ~ 100Gb of RAMs (**minimum 40Gb**). <u>I recommend adding a bit more CPU than what you  have (5/10%)</u> since some tools steps under-use resources which are given to them.

-#### Overall: Don't trust the progress values and add a bit more
+#### Overall: Don't trust the progress values

 The pipeline uses several times [checkpoint](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#data-dependent-conditional-execution) to finely adapts its process to generated bins.
-Therefore, the number of remaining rules will most likely increase during the pipeline execution. <u>I recommend adding a bit more CPU than what you  have (5/10%)</u> since some tools steps under-use resources which are given to them.
+Therefore, the number of remaining rules will most likely increase during the pipeline execution.

 #### The issue with CheckM

 [CheckM lineage workflow](https://github.com/Ecogenomics/CheckM/wiki/Workflows#lineage-specific-workflow) uses pplacer to identify the lineage of the bin into a taxonomic tree.
 This process is memory intensive and scales linearly.
 In this pipeline, we assume that you might have a lot of bins, coming at different times.
 This way, we run Checkm individually for each sample.
 However, this might be suboptimal for low bins quantity and low memory setup, I hope this will not be a big issue for you.

-Additionally, I noticed that Checkm crashes on some cluster configurations.
+I noticed that Checkm crashes on some cluster configurations.

-#### Mapping

-All binning tools use (but not only) coverage information that need assembly mapping.
-This is done using a classical `BWA` or `minimap2` mapping.

-#### Binning refinement
+#### Bins refinement - A memory expensive process

-The binning refinement tool uses `checkM` completness and contamination values on all binning result **and** binning combinations.
+The binning refinement tool uses `checkM` completeness and contamination values on all binning result **and** binning combinations.
 This means that for a single sample with refinement from 3 binners, you have 3 + 4 ``checkM`` analyses to do. `checkM` internally uses `pplacer` which is known to be slow and requires [at least 35Gb of memory](https://github-wiki-see.page/m/Ecogenomics/CheckM/wiki/Installation).
 This can be improved by using additional `pplacer` threads, but the memory requirement is linear to the number of threads involved, so this is not an ideal solution.
 If memory is absolutely not an issue for you, you might want to change `checkM` calls directly in the snakemake pipeline at `workflow/binqual.snk`.

-#### Reassembly
+#### Reassembly - A CPU expensive process

 This step uses [unicycler](https://github.com/rrwick/Unicycler) for each bin and can be particularly intensive, especially if you have high depth.
 This process involves 32 CPUs and `unicycler` calls several software, including [spades](https://www.biostars.org/p/267228/) which is known to take a lot of memory for some well-covered samples, [especially when it is too multi-threaded](https://www.biostars.org/p/267228/).
 You might need to reduce the rule to 16 CPUs.
 I do not recommend using the reassembly mode unless you have a low number of samples (< 20) or unlimited resources.